extensive programs and services for children with developmental disabilities

 - Comprehensive evaluations and follow-up care for children up to age 18 with down syndrome

 - Comprehensive evaluations and follow up for children who are prescribed medication for complex attention deficit/hyperactivity disorder (through age 16).
 In many cases, community pediatricians are able to help children with ADHD.
 We offer a limited number of appointments for children with more complex ADHD symptoms.

-- Children ages 18 months through six years old who may have autism
+- Children ages 18 months through three years old who may have autism

 what services don’t we offer?

 Our team does not provide the following services, but we are happy to recommend other providers/services who may be able to help:

 - Academic testing/dyslexia testing

 - Comprehensive evaluations for children age five and older who have not been diagnosed with a developmental delay